Public Philosophy

 Community-based courses

-I teach and design experiential and service-learning courses in philosophy, including courses centered on High School Ethics Bowl, intergenerational philosophy with older adults, and philosophy for children.
+I teach and design experiential courses in philosophy, including courses focused on ethics bowl, intergenerational philosophy with older adults, and philosophy for children.

 Examples of my work

-• I spearhead a partnership between the Parr Center and TED-Ed that produces rigorous and accessible resources on philosophical ethics through videos on ethical dilemmas, concepts, and methods.
+• I lead a partnership between the Parr Center and TED-Ed that creates rigorous and accessible resources on philosophical ethics, featuring videos on ethical dilemmas, concepts, and methods.

-• I regularly collaborate with UNC’s National High School Ethics Bowl program to design and administer pedagogical programs and empirical studies that promote moral and civic education in schools across the country.
+• I support UNC’s National High School Ethics Bowl program by helping to design and administer pedagogical initiatives and empirical studies that promote moral and civic education in schools across the country.

-• I have co-organized accredited professional development programs for K-12 teachers, including in partnership with NC Juvenile Education, UNC’s Applied Epistemology Project, Morehead Planetarium, and NC State University College of Education.
+• I co-organize accredited professional development programs for K-12 teachers, partnering with organizations such as NC Juvenile Education, UNC’s Applied Epistemology Project, Morehead Planetarium, and NC State University College of Education.

 Recognition & Support